-A: You can always address such requests directly to the Avatar Meher Baba Trust, King's Road, Ahmednagar 414001, MS, India; email: frank@ambppct.org.
-The Trust has authorized certain representatives to act on its behalf in certain areas; and if it is more convenient for you, you can address permissions requests to frank@ambppct.org.
-If you want to quote Trust-copyrighted literary material, you can contact Sheriar Foundation, 603 Briarwood Drive, Myrtle Beach, SC 29572 U.S.A.; or email Bob Ganz at: bganz@BMTNY.com.
+A: You can always address such requests directly to the Avatar Meher Baba Trust, King's Road, Ahilyanagar 414001, MS, India; email: chairman@ambppct.org.
+The Trust has authorized certain representatives to act on its behalf in certain areas; and if it is more convenient for you, you can address permissions requests to chairman@ambppct.org.
 Permissions to use Trust-copyrighted film material can be sought from Meher Prasad, attention Sheriar Foundation, Myrtle Beach, SC 29572-5745.